qgis/QGIS-Documentation/source/docs/training_manual/processing/log.rst

 |hard| Advanced
 ---------------------

 You can also modify the algorithm.
 Just copy it, open the :menuselection:`Plugins --> Python console`, click on :menuselection:`Import class --> Import Processing class`, then paste it to re-run the analysis; change the text at will.
 To display the resulting file, type :kbd:`iface.addVectorLayer('/path/filename.shp', 'Layer name in legend', 'ogr')`.
+Otherwise, you can use :kbd:`processing.runandload`.